itlodge/itlodge.github.io/source/_posts/2013-09-25-implement-a-queue.markdown

 Here is the code.

-The class definition.
+The class definition and implementation.

-{% include_code queue/queue.h lang:cpp %}
+{% include_code queue/queue.hpp lang:cpp %}

-The class implementation

-{% include_code queue/queue.cpp %}

 Now this the test code(Using boost unit test framework).